MusicScore/suspic-s-Denizen-Scripts/feverDeath/readme.txt

   If the recovery phase is fully waited out without returning to Death's Door, the above debuffs will be removed.

+  The recovery phase effects can be stacked up to 6 times!

   +======= Afterlife ======+